ibm-cloud-docs/openwhisk/openwhisk_reference.md

 ## Action semantics
 {: #openwhisk_semantics}

-The following sections describe details about {{site.data.keyword.openwhisk_short}} Actions.
+The following sections describe details about {{site.data.keyword.openwhisk_short}} actions.

 ### Statelessness
 {: #openwhisk_semantics_stateless}

 Action implementations are stateless, or *idempotent*.
-While the system does not enforce this property, it is not guaranteed that any state maintained by an Action is available across invocations.
+While the system does not enforce this property, it is not guaranteed that any state maintained by an action is available across invocations.

-Moreover, multiple instantiations of an Action might exist, with each instantiation with its own state.
-An Action invocation might be dispatched to any of these instantiations.
+Moreover, multiple instantiations of an action might exist, with each instantiation with its own state.
+An action invocation might be dispatched to any of these instantiations.

 ### Invocation input and output
 {: #openwhisk_semantics_invocationio}

-The input to and output from an Action is a dictionary of key-value pairs.
+The input to and output from an action is a dictionary of key-value pairs.
 The key is a string, and the value a valid JSON value.

-### Invocation ordering of Actions
+### Invocation ordering of actions
 {: #openwhisk_ordering}

-Invocations of an Action are not ordered.
-If the user invokes an Action twice from the command line or the REST API, the second invocation might run before the first.
-If the Actions have side effects, they might be observed in any order.
+Invocations of an action are not ordered.
+If the user invokes an action twice from the command line or the REST API, the second invocation might run before the first.
+If the actions have side effects, they might be observed in any order.

-Additionally, it is not guaranteed that Actions execute automatically.
-Two Actions can run concurrently and their side effects can be interleaved.
+Additionally, it is not guaranteed that actions execute automatically.
+Two actions can run concurrently and their side effects can be interleaved.
 OpenWhisk does not ensure any particular concurrent consistency model for side effects.
 Any concurrency side effects are implementation-dependent.

 ### Action execution guarantees
 {: #openwhisk_atmostonce}